Posts Tagged ‘Sexuality’

 • Men are attracted to women’s breasts because of socialization.
 Now this one really annoys me.
 Socialization doesn’t just happen on its own.
 Breast fetishism had to come from somewhere.
 It’s not like someone woke up one day and decided to tell all the men to eroticize boobs for some sort of oppressive reason.
 Breast attraction must have a long and deep history in our species to have affected our very evolution (humans females are the only mammals to have large breasts when they aren’t lactating).

 • To be honest, this debate tends to fill me with anger.
 All of these theories are presented with an incredible certainty, as though something had been proven.
 But none are supported by scientific evidence.
 They are mere conjecture and bad conjecture at that.
-Among other things, none allow for the fact that some men are not attracted to busty women.
+Among other things, most don’t allow for the fact that some men are not attracted to busty women.
 In fact, some men have a particular preference for women with small chests.
 Many cultures have a far less intense breast fetish than our own.
 And some men — like me — are attracted to a variety of physical types.
 So these explanation that big boobs appeal to something deep in our psyches or our genes leave me a little cold.

 These theories also ignore something very important: there may not be a reason.
 One of the things we’ve learned from evolutionary science is that we are not perfect creatures.
 We have many flaws which have been genetically selected over the generations.
 The reason we have these flaws is that they came along with something so useful that, on balance, we were better off.
 So intelligence may have come with bad eyesight.
 We are, and always have been, patchwork creatures.
 And the idea that evolution is a uniform process producing predictable results and that every aspect of our existence has some survival benefit is inconsistent with the known facts.